 Southampton is one of those cities on England’s South Coast that’s easy to overlook.
 Heavily bombed in the war, it’s not the most picturesque of places, but as one of Europe’s major cruise ports, millions of cruise visitors pass through every year.
-Dig a little deeper and you’ll discover that Southampton offers museums and cultural attractions as well as an interesting old town with medieval walls and houses.
+Dig a little deeper and you’ll discover plenty of things to do in Southampton, from museums and cultural attractions to an interesting old town with medieval walls and houses.

-The port is gateway to the beautiful Hampshire countryside and the New Forest with many places of interest that can easily be visited in a day.
-So if you are visiting Southampton on a cruise, here are some of the things I’d recommend you visit in and around the city.
+The port is gateway to the beautiful Hampshire countryside and the New Forest, with many things to do near Southampton that can easily be visited in a day.
+So if you are visiting Southampton, here are some of the things I’d recommend you visit in and around the city.
 You may also like to read my article on Top 10 places and things to eat in Southampton.

 1 Walk Southampton’s old city walls